 Working at a startup as an employee might be considered a decent tradeoff: a small and lean company most likely brings the autonomy and potential for impact to the table that I seek, especially in the early stages, while retaining a modicum of security (depending on the funding situation you find yourself in).

-Having worked in a startup before (see my resume) I’ve experienced the above constellation first hand and to this day consider it a valuable experience.
+Having worked in a startup before I’ve experienced the above constellation first hand and to this day consider it a valuable experience.
 However, given the chance, it would be unlikely for me to join another for the following reasons.

 Typically, startups (in their inception phases) struggle to establish a consistent work culture and identity on their own.
 This is certainly normal and can be considered a feature.
 It can express itself by unstable and wildly varying work conditions, major fluctuation of employees and managers, frequent changes of plans or even pivots.
 All of that can be exacerbated by investors when the startup is dependent on their funding.
 This makes for what I’d consider a “wild” (but also at times, positively exciting) position to be in, but not something that I’d like to experience in the long-term (or at all anymore, to be honest).